Degree Programs in Civil Engineering

 In first year you will be enrolled in both semesters in specific subjects on enrolment day depending on your degree.
-If you need to change any subjects you can do this in MyUni before classes commence - see below (this will be the case for some Arts and Science Combined degree students who were unsure what Arts or Science units to enrol in).
+If you need to change any subjects you can do this in Sydney Student before classes commence - see below (this will be the case for some Arts and Science Combined degree students who were unsure what Arts or Science units to enrol in).

 See the University calendar for the important dates concerning last days for enrolling in and dropping units of study.
-(DNF means "discontinue not fail" and carries no academic penalty but you still have to pay the fees for the subject.
+(DNF means "discontinue not fail" and carries no academic penalty but you still have to pay the fees for the subject.)

 Following this procedure will make changes of enrolment quicker and reduce waiting times for all students.
 Be aware of the last day for adding new units, HECS Census date or last day for DNF.

-- In complex cases, you may need to see Cynthia Papangelis, the Undergraduate Student Administrative Advisor, and seek advice and approval from the Director of Undergraduate Studies.
+- In complex cases, you may need to see Cynthia Papangelis, the Undergraduate Student Administrative Advisor, or seek advice and approval from the Director of Undergraduate Studies.
 Please bring along any relevant information, and have a thought about what units of study you want to do.